Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

 Use libraries and universities

-- University departments or experts working in your field may have data they can provide free of charge (or at low cost).
+- Experts in your field may have data they can provide free of charge (or at low cost).

 Find official figures